yasufum/spp-vm-installer/README.md

 ### 1. Installation

-You have to install ansible on host to run ansible-playbook which is a instruction for building DPDK and other tools.
+You have to install ansible on host machine to run ansible-playbook for building DPDK and other tools.

 #### (1) ansible